pycroscopy/CNMS_UM_2018_SPIMA/CNMS_UM_Workshop_schedule.md

 ## Getting to the workshop

 ### On-site participants
 The workshop will be held at Oak Ridge National Laboratory.
-Visistors may find these [maps and directions](https://www.ornl.gov/content/maps-and-directions) helpful to get to ORNL.
+Visitors may find these [maps and directions](https://www.ornl.gov/content/maps-and-directions) helpful to get to ORNL.

 Once inside ORNL, please drive to the [Spllation Neutron Source (SNS)](https://neutrons.ornl.gov/sns) - building 8600, which is located in the top right of [this map](https://www.ornl.gov/sites/default/files/05-01786-outsideMC-.pdf).
 Please also refer to this slightly